arnobl/comlanDocywood/README.md

  end

 ```
-It defines a command for rotating the robot.
-The rotation angle must be defined.
+It defines a command for rotating the robot. `angle` must be defined.
 The robot rotates following a given rotation angle in degree.
 The expected format is a double value.
-In our example, type: `-100 `.
 Type `turn (`.

-Then, give the value, here: `-100 `
+Then, give the value, here: `-100 `.

 Type `)`.

 See also:<br/>
 [Defining a ProgramUnit](Defining-a-ProgramUnit)